PULLMAN – Of all the last-minute madness witnessed at Beasley Coliseum on Saturday, one image endures.

 That basket, of course, was the lynchpin in WSU’s wild 77-75 win over first-place California.
 With the game tied at 74, Lacy caught a pass from Reggie Moore in the corner, fired and connected with 18.3 seconds remaining.

 “I think we showed some maturity down the stretch,” Bone said.
 “Not just during the stretch, but during the course of the game where there were some difficult situations, things weren’t going our way, and yet we just hung in there and hung in there.”

 Bone exulted as Lacy flexed his muscles and walked to the line.
 The 5,013 in attendance went berserk.
-But Lacy missed the free throw, Abe Lodwick turned the ball over after claiming the offensive rebound, and Cal had another chance to tie.
+But Lacy missed the free throw, Abe Lodwick turned the ball over after claiming the offense rebound, and Cal had another chance to tie.

 After a timeout, Motum fouled Cal guard Justin Cobbs out top to prevent a 3-point attempt.

 Cobbs made the first free throw and missed the second, but had the ball batted back out to him.
 He pump-faked.
 Then he dished to Gutierrez, who was off the mark with one final, desperation heave.

 Thus completed the Cougars’ second comeback victory over a Pac-12 leader in as many games, this one in more dramatic fashion.

 Beginning with Faisal Aden’s two free throws to tie the game at 62 with 6:51 remaining, there were 12 ties or lead changes the rest of the way.

 Allen Crabbe made a 3-pointer to give Cal a 72-70 lead with 2:38 left.
 Marcus Capers dunked to tie it.
 David Kravish made a layup to put Cal back ahead.
 Motum scored inside on a nice pass from Abe Lodwick to tie it once more, at 74, with 1:32 remaining.